What is an IMSI Number? Format and IMSI Vs IMEI?

 Within a country, there can be multiple mobile operators at various locations.
 Each operator has multiple mobile network codes or MNCs within the country.
 Within a nation, according to the area.
 The MNC specifies a PLMN for a mobile operator.

 If there is more than one mobile operator at the same location.
 All will be having different MNCs.
 After MCC the next 2 or 3 digits are for MNC.

 The remaining 10 or 9 digits are mobile subscription identification number (MSIN), A MSIN identifies a subscriber within a PLMN.
 A mobile operator is free to choose a unique MSIN.

 IMSI security over the network:

 Being the primary identity of a sim card, The telecom network uses IMSI for calls and SMS.
 If someone knows the IMSI and has software to hack the call or SMS, he might succeed on the radio interface.
 For security reasons, the radio network uses TMSI, as the temporary identity of the sim card over the radio interface.
-During the first attach to an MME or SGSN, the core network allocates the TMSI or GUTI for further network requests.
+During the first attachment to an MME or SGSN, the core network allocates the TMSI or GUTI for further network requests.

 Multi IMSI SIM card:

 When a person buys a sim card.
 It comes with an IMSI or unique identity, which belongs to the network operator of the sim card.
 Most of the time, this does not change.
 But there are sim cards, having multiple IMSIs configured.
 Depends on the location, the identity changes.
 This reduces roaming changes.
 The SIM with multiple identities is also called roaming SIM cards.
 Many MVNOs use multi-IMSI sim cards for low-cost roaming.

 IMSI vs. Imei